NewEnglandTravelPlanner.com Logo

 Festivals & Holidays

-You can almost hear the crunch of bone-dry snow under my boots as I trudge across this frozen pond in the dwindling light of a February afternoon and look backward briefly to capture this image of dramatic tree shadows.
+You can almost hear the crunch of bone-dry snow under my boots as I trudge around Walden Pond on an overcast February day.